ITCMD/Icotray/README.md

   icotray add [<identifier>] [flags]

 Flags:
-  -t, --title string              Title of the acticon -i, --icon string               Path to the icon to use for the acticon -o, --hover string              Text shown when hovering over the acticon -a, --actions stringToString    Menu-items providing the name of the item together with the action in the form: "First Item"="action" (default [])
+  -t, --title string              Title of the acticon { -t "<title text>" }
+  -i, --icon string               Path to the icon to use for the acticon { -i "<path to icon>"}
+  -o, --hover string              Text shown when hovering over the acticon { -o "<hover text>" }
+  -d, --default string            Default action which will be executed when double-clicking the acticon { -d "<action>" -a, --actions stringToString    Menu-items providing the name of the item together with the action. { -a "<t1>"="<a1>","<t2>"="<a2>","<..>"="<..>" } (default [])
   -n, --item-name stringArray     Alternative way to configure the menu-items.
-Must be used together with the 'item-action' flag
+Must be used together with the 'item-action' flag. { -n "<t1>","<t2>","<..>"}
   -c, --item-action stringArray   The action to associate with the 'item-name' flag.
-For each 'item-action' there must be an 'item-name'
+For each 'item-action' there must be an 'item-name'. { -c "<a1>","<a2>","<..>" }
-  -q, --quittable                 Whether to append a 'quit' Option to the acticon or not -r, --interactive               Build the acticon interactively -p, --print                     Print the command for the final configuration.
-Useful if used together with the 'interactive' flag
+  -q, --quittable                 Whether to append a 'quit' Option to the acticon or not { -q }
+  -r, --interactive               Build the acticon interactively { -r }
+  -p, --print                     Print the command for the final configuration.
+Useful if used together with the 'interactive' flag { -p }
   -h, --help                      help for add

 Global Flags: